umbraco/Umbraco-CMS/V8_GETTING_STARTED.md

 * When the website starts you'll see the Umbraco installer and just follow the prompts
 * Your all set!

+### Wan't to run from a zip instead?

+If you just want to try out a few things, you can run the site from a zip file which you can download from here https://github.com/umbraco/Umbraco-CMS/releases/tag/temp8-cg18.

+We recommend running the site with the Visual Studio since you'll be able to remain up to date with the latest source code changes.

 ### Making code changes

 * _The process for making code changes in v8 is the same as v7_